Ford Prefect (character): Character and role

+Adams conceived Ford as a polar opposite to The Doctor from the British science fiction television series, Doctor Who, for which he served as script editor in the late 1970s.
+"My original concept behind Ford Prefect was that given the choice between saving the planet and going to a good party, Ford would choose the party", Adams said in an interview with Macworld.

 Ford takes an existential view on the universe, sometimes bordering on joyful nihilism.
 He is eccentric and endlessly broad-minded – no doubt due to his vast experience of roughing it around the galaxy – and possesses of an off-key and often very dark sense of humour.
 He is described as being able to smile in a way that would "send hitherto sane men scampering into the trees".
 In his role as guide to the universe for the often bewildered everyman Arthur Dent, he serves to link the disparate elements of the story together.
 As well as rescuing Arthur, he introduces him to the other major characters – such as Zaphod, Trillian and Marvin the Paranoid Android – and to numerous mind-boggling concepts, from "teasers" (an explanation of UFO sightings on Earth) to the extraordinary usefulness of towels.
 Ford's other chief characteristic is his constant pursuit of an alcohol-fueled good time (in contrast to Arthur's quest for a cup of tea).
 Although his heart is in the right place and he is shown to be highly intelligent, resourceful and even brave, Ford is essentially a dilettante when it comes to causes such as the search for the question to the ultimate answer of "life, the universe and everything".